Mental Performance Coaching vs. Sport Psychology for Golfers

 Clinical training provides a rigorous, evidence-based understanding of how the mind actually functions under stress — not just familiarity with performance frameworks, but a deep working knowledge of attention, emotional regulation, cognitive load, and the psychological mechanisms that drive competitive behavior.
 That depth informs the coaching without making it clinical.
 It means the frameworks being applied are grounded in something more substantial than borrowed business psychology or self-help methodology.

-For competitive golfers working at the collegiate or professional level, that combination matters.
+For competitive golfers working at the collegiate or aspiring professional level, that combination matters.
 The mental game at those levels is not simple.
 The problems are real, the margins are small, and the work deserves a practitioner whose depth matches the demands of the environment.
+It is worth being precise here: clinical training informs the quality of performance coaching, but it is not what gets offered through this practice.
+The work is mental performance coaching, scoped accordingly.

 The Credential Question